 For years, Costco famously accepted only American Express from customers wanting to use credit cards, but as of 2016, any Visa card is welcome.
 Like many of the store's decisions, the split from Amex was related to cost — Visa takes a smaller fee on card purchases and gives back better rewards, as demanded by Costco.
 There are also many more Visa cardholders than those with American Express.
 SmartAsset notes the Costco Anywhere Visa card's 4 percent cash back on gas purchases and other perks.

 Who would have thought Costco had its own magazine, let alone a print monthly with the largest circulation in the country?
 Yet Costco Connection has nearly 13 million recipients.
 Now, as other national magazines decline and close, even traditional advertisers want a place on its pages of celebrity interviews, how-tos, recipes, and, of course, coupons.
 Costco Connection is available online for anybody to view or download, and there is an app version for iPhone and Android.

 Some of Costco's best stuff is accessible even without a membership.
 In some states, legal loopholes allow alcohol purchases, allowing non-members a chance to try those excellent Kirkland Signature wines.
 A Consumer Reports study found that Costco has the best prescription prices, and no membership is needed to use the pharmacy.
 If the food court is outside, you can pay cash for the famous $1.50 hot dog combo.

-The sheer volume of Costco stores -- nearly 500 -- is enough to rank the store comfortably within the top 20 American pizza chains.
+The sheer volume of Costco stores — more than 500 — is enough to rank the store comfortably within the top 20 American pizza chains.
 This is another loss leader: Slices are only $2.
-(For those who prefer to make their own, Costco sells dedicated pizza ovens for $100 to $5,000.)
+(For those who prefer to make their own, Costco sells dedicated pizza ovens starting at $100.)